AdamKB/Sequencer-A/README.md

 Projects cannot be shared unless user sends .zip file manually (over e-mail, USB, Cloud etc.).

 Sequencer A is not responsive for mobile (as of 01/09/2018).

-The main purpose of this project is to provide a simple, cohesive interface for creating custom drum loops, to be used as backing tracks for musicians.

-Can also be used as a method for aspiring music producers without (technical knowledge of) DAWs to practice sequencing.

-Or just to kill time.